cooler-SAI/Learning/README.md

 # Learning
-Added useful programs here and different stuff, misc projects too
+Added useful programs here and different stuff, misc projects too.
+Tests and new stuff